 With more than 850 species of resident and migrant birds identified throughout the country, Costa Rica abounds with great bird-watching sites.
-Lodges with the best bird-watching include Savegre Hotel ★ in Cerro de la Muerte, off the road to San Isidro de El General (quetzal sightings are almost guaranteed); La Paloma Lodge in Drake Bay, where you can sit on the porch of your cabin as the avian parade goes by; Arenal Observatory Lodge on the flanks of Arenal Volcano; La Selva Biological Station in Puerto Viejo de Sarapiquí; Aviarios del Caribe and Selva Bananito Lodge, both just north of Cahuita; Lapa Ríos and Bosque del Cabo, on the Osa Peninsula; Playa Nicuesa Rainforest Lodge along the Golfo Dulce; La Laguna del Lagarto Lodge near the Nicaraguan border; and Tiskita Lodge ★★★, down by the Panamanian border.
+Lodges with the best bird-watching include Savegre Hotel (www.savegre.com) in Cerro de la Muerte, off the road to San Isidro de El General (quetzal sightings are almost guaranteed); La Paloma Lodge in Drake Bay, where you can sit on the porch of your cabin as the avian parade goes by; Arenal Observatory Lodge on the flanks of Arenal Volcano; La Selva Biological Station in Puerto Viejo de Sarapiquí; Selva Bananito Lodge, north of Cahuita; Lapa Ríos and Bosque del Cabo, on the Osa Peninsula; Playa Nicuesa Rainforest Lodge along the Golfo Dulce; La Laguna del Lagarto Lodge near the Nicaraguan border; and Tiskita Jungle Lodge near the Panamanian border.

 In San José, your best bets are to head toward the lush grounds and gardens of the University of Costa Rica, or to Parque del Este, a little farther east in the foothills just outside of town.

-Field Guides ★ ((tel) 800/728-4953 in the U.S. and Canada; www.fieldguides.com) is a specialty bird-watching travel operator.
-Its 16-day tour of Costa Rica covers a lot of ground, and group size is limited to 14 participants.
+Field Guides (www.fieldguides.com; tel.
+800/728-4953 in the U.S. and Canada) is a specialty bird-watching travel operator.
+Its 15-day tour of Costa Rica covers a lot of ground, and group size is limited to 12.

-Tropical Birding ★ (tel.
-800/348-5941 in the U.S. and Canada; www.tropicalbirding.com) specializing in birding tours around the world, is based in Ecuador but periodically brings small groups and highly skilled guides to Costa Rica.
+Tropical Birding (www.tropicalbirding.com; tel.
+800/348-5941 in the U.S. and Canada), specializing in birding tours around the world, is based in Ecuador but periodically brings small groups and highly skilled guides to Costa Rica.

-Victor Emanuel Nature Tours ★★ (tel.
-800/328-8368 in the U.S. and Canada; www.ventbird.com) is a well-respected, longstanding small-group tour operator specializing in bird-watching trips in Latin America.
+Victor Emanuel Nature Tours (www.ventbird.com; tel.
+800/328-8368 in the U.S. and Canada) is a well-respected, longstanding, small-group tour operator specializing in bird-watching trips.

-WINGS ★ (tel.
-888/293-6443 in the U.S. and Canada; www.wingsbirds.com) is a specialty bird-watching travel operator with more than 30 years of field experience.
+WINGS (www.wingsbirds.com; tel.
+866/547-9868 in the U.S. and Canada) is a specialty bird-watching travel operator with more than 30 years of field experience.
 Group size is usually between 4 and 16.

 Where to See the Resplendent Quetzal

 The belief that these endangered birds live only in the dense cloud forests cloaking the higher slopes of Central America’s mountains was instrumental in bringing many areas of cloud forest under protection as quetzal habitats.
 (Since then, researchers have discovered that the birds do not, in fact, spend their entire lives here.)
-After nesting between March and July, Resplendent Quetzals migrate down to lower slopes in search of food.
-These lower slopes have not been preserved in most cases, and now conservationists are trying to salvage enough lower-elevation forests to help the quetzals survive.
+After nesting between March and July, the quetzals migrate to lower slopes in search of food.
+These lower slopes have not been preserved in most cases, and now conservationists are trying to salvage enough lower-elevation forests to help the quetzal survive.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.